blissful-coder/21-Days/Day1/README.md

 This time it generated a default executable `a.out`

 > Different searches are giving different answers. spelling checks, to compiler options -c.
-I am also assuming this is something to do with the way compiler geneerates class file.
+I am also assuming this is something to do with the way compiler generates class file.

+I am now reading the book `Algorithms in C++, Parts 1-4: Fundamentals, Data Structure, Sorting, Searching`